-Internet may be accessed in the Children's Department and the Teen Department Youth Services on any Internet station via via PC Reservation MyPC.
+Internet may be accessed in the Youth Services on any Internet station via MyPC.
 Access to some sites may be limited.
-Policies for the Internet stations are the same as for the adult department.
-(See page 32 3333 of the Policies Manual.)

 Other Services and Equipment

 Patron Fax Policy

 The Peabody Public Library makes its fax service available to all patrons.
 There is no charge to receive a fax.
 When the fax arrives at the library the clerk at the circulation desk will notify the person to whom the fax is addressed.